ministryofjustice/cloud-platform-cli/doc/cloud-platform_environment_apply.md

       --github-token string   Personal access Token from Github -h, --help                  help for apply
-      --kubecfg string        path to kubeconfig file (default "/home/runner/.kube/config") -n, --namespace string      Namespace which you want to perform the apply --prNumber int          Pull request ID or number to which you want to perform the plan
+      --kubecfg string        path to kubeconfig file (default "/home/runner/.kube/config") --minutes int           Until the number of minutes to check for merged PRs (default 1) -n, --namespace string      Namespace which you want to perform the apply
 ```

 ### Options inherited from parent commands